Protecting Your Livelihood: Understanding Business Litigation

 Can I sue for breach of a verbal contract?

-Yes, in many cases, you can sue for breach of a verbal contract.
+Yes, in many cases, you can sue for the breach of a verbal contract.
 Proving the existence and terms of a verbal agreement, however, can be challenging.
 It is always advisable to have written contracts whenever possible.

 Can I sue when a business interferes with my clients?